CobayaSampler/cobaya/docs/grids.rst

   cobaya-grid-tables grid_folder tables/baseline_params_table_95pc --limit 2 --converge 0.1 --musthave_data NPIPE lowl lowE --header_tex tableHeader.tex --skip_group nonbbn --skip_data JLA reion BK18

+If you want a latex table to compare different parameter and data combinations, you can use the ``cobaya-grid-tables-compare`` command, see ``-h`` for options.

 Exporting grid results
 ================================